open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 **HINT**: You can track your progress with the number of pull requests and issues [here](../track-first-steps-progress.md).

 ## Step 7 - Take a Course on myPlanet, Courses Gardening
+You will take a course in the myPlanet app and practice “courses gardening” (reviewing course content to help ensure it displays and behaves as expected for learners).

 Follow the guide at [Take a Course on myPlanet, Courses Gardening](mi-myplanet-course.md).

+**Minimum requirement to complete Step 7:**
+- Enroll in at least one course
+- Open and complete at least one lesson
+- Confirm your progress is saved in the app before moving on

 ## Step 8 - Create More Issues and Pull Requests